zacharyhuber/particle-photon-gcp-greenhouse/README.md

 If you would like add additional files to your application, they should be added to the `/src` folder.
 All files in the `/src` folder will be sent to the Particle Cloud to produce a compiled binary.

 #### Projects with external libraries
-If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h` and `.cpp` files for your library there.
-All contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.
+If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h`, `.cpp` & `library.properties` files for your library there.
+Read the [Firmware Libraries guide](https://docs.particle.io/guide/tools-and-features/libraries/) for more details on how to develop libraries.
+Note that all contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.

 ## Compiling your project